 No. A democratic majority is not a guarantee that a decision has been fairly and reasonably made.
-Democratic majorities can be as arbitrary as any individual administrator.
-CAUT recommends due process and quasi-judicial procedures to ensure that academic status decisions are based on academic criteria only and not on extraneous ones.
-The academic staff should also ensure that an appeal process is in place to review both the conduct and decision of the peer committee and that the matter be grievable.
+Indeed, majorities can be as arbitrary as any individual administrator.
+CAUT recommends due process and quasi-judicial procedures to ensure that academic decisions are based on academic criteria only and not on extraneous ones.
+Academic staff should also ensure that an appeal process is in place to review both the conduct and decision of the peer committee and that the matter be grievable.

+4.2.
 Doesn't collegiality mean that we should proceed as informally as possible and dispense with legalities and rules?

 No. Collegiality does not mean vaguely structured or informal committees.
-In this context, it means bringing the academic judgments of peers to bear on academic matters such as appointments, tenure, renewal and promotion.
+In this context, it means bringing the academic judgments of peers to bear on academic matters such as appointments, tenure, renewal, and promotion.
 This should be done by the proper and formal weighing of the evidence.
 It is precisely the integrity of the process that makes the outcome fair and legitimate.

-EXAMINATION OF THE EVIDENCE
+5. THE DUTY TO BE FAIR: EXAMINATION OF THE EVIDENCE

-5.1 What does fair mean in looking at the evidence?
+5.1.
+What does "fair" mean in looking at the evidence?

-a) It means that any judgments must be made on academic grounds precisely related to the issue at hand.
-Furthermore the committee should base its judgments on the material before it and that material should, in turn, be relevant to the case.
+1. It means that any judgments must be made on academic grounds precisely related to the issue at hand.
+Furthermore, the committee should base its judgments on the material before it, that material should be relevant to the case.
 The committee's recommendations must relate the evidence to the criteria.
 The process must not become a venue for personal vendettas.
 Consider the following comments from an arbitrator in a tenure denial case:

-Obviously, decisions were made on erroneous information, incomplete information and remote and unreliable hearsay, all of which appears to have been orchestrated by the Chairman of the Committee out of motives of open hostility....
-[T]here is no doubt that the Department Hearing and Report lacked the degree of fundamental fairness any tribunal of such a nature would be expected to possess.†
+Obviously, decisions were made on erroneous information, incomplete information and remote and unreliable hearsay, all of which appears to have been orchestrated by the Chairman of the Committee out of motives of open hostility...
+[T]here is no doubt that the Department Hearing and Report lacked the degree of fundamental fairness any tribunal of such a nature would be expected to possess.5

 On a related point, assessors and evaluators should consider the possibility of cluster effects in which clusters or patterns of evidence might be interpreted unfairly and unreasonably to justify complaints about faculty members.
-For instance, evidence that a faculty member has not been well prepared for class on multiple occasions, might become a ground for professional penalty.
-Yet homophobia (to name just one possible motive) might have led one or more persons to make such charges, or to have encouraged evaluators to take seriously those charges when other evidence suggests they are irrelevant or weak.
+For instance, evidence that an academic staff member was rude or not well prepared for class on multiple occasions, might become a ground for professional penalty.
+Yet racist, sexist, or homophobic perceptions might have led one or more persons to make such charges, or to have encouraged evaluators to take seriously those charges when other evidence suggests they are irrelevant or weak.